1. Introduction

-In January 2020, Indonesia joined the burgeoning list of countries with their own data protection regulations.
-Provisions for data protection had existed within various other Indonesian laws but to provide clarity to both the data subjects about their data rights and organizations about their obligations, a separate draft bill was introduced.
+In January 2020, Indonesia joined the burgeoning list of countries with their own data protection regulations by publishing the Personal Data Protection Bill (PDPB).
+Provisions for data protection existed within various other Indonesian laws, but a separate draft bill was introduced to provide clarity to both data subjects about their data rights and organizations about their obligations.

-On 20th September, the Indonesian Parliament passed the bill, making it official law within Indonesia.
-Indonesia's Protection of Personal Data Law (PDPL) provides a transition period of two years for organizations (data controllers or data processors) to adjust their data handling and processing methods in accordance with the new law.
+The Indonesian Parliament passed the Personal Data Protection Law (PDPL) on September 20, 2022.
+The law came into effect on October 17, 2022, and provides a two-year grace period for organizations (data controllers or data processors) to adjust their data handling and processing methods in accordance with the new law.

-Prior to the draft PDPB and its subsequent enactment, Indonesia had a piecemeal framework for data protection and privacy in the form of Electronic Information and Transactions Regulations, MoCI Regulations, and Regulations on implementation of the Electronic System and Transaction.
-Moreover, the Republic of Indonesia's 1945 Constitution's Article 28G paragraph (1) also emphasizes the privacy of individuals.
+Moreover, Indonesia's 1945 Constitution's Article 28G paragraph (1) also emphasizes individual privacy.
 The PDPL aims to codify and harmonize these into a single, all-encompassing approach to personal data protection.

-Understanding its various aspects is vital to achieving eventual compliance with it.
+Understanding the various aspects of the PDPL is vital to achieving eventual compliance with it.
 So, here's what you need to know about Indonesia's PDPL.

 Here's what data is covered by this law and the exact scope of its application:

-The Indonesian PDPL is applicable to every person, corporation, public body, or international organization located within or outside of the Republic of Indonesia (‘Indonesia’).
+The Indonesian PDPL is applicable to every person, corporation, public body, or international organization located within or outside Indonesia.
 In the case of the latter, the test is to consider whether any actions of the entities - handling the personal data of Indonesian residents - trigger legal consequences either:

 Personal Data